-Sound solvency levels
+CRN displays sound solvency levels

 CRN's assigned Capital score of a3 reflects our assessment that capitalisation is a relative strength for the bank.
-As of the end of June 2020, CRN's tangible common equity/risk-weighted assets was 15.0%, up from 14.3% a year earlier.
+As of year-end 2020, CRN's tangible common equity/risk-weighted assets was 15.0%, up from 14.2% a year earlier.
 CRN's capital is mainly composed of retained earnings and contributions (the so-called aportaciones) on which it pays interest.

-The bank's capital ratios as of the end of June 2020 improved because of the application of the capital requirement regulation "quick fix" (CRR 2.5) measures, resulting in a reduction in weighting factors for loans to SMEs, as well as the high share of profit retention of CRN.
+The bank's capital ratio as of year-end 2020 improved mainly because of the application of the capital requirement regulation "quick fix" (CRR 2.5)2 measures, as well as the high share of profit retention of CRN.
 In line with the Spanish legislation, CRN allocates a part of its net profit to a welfare fund, although it retains most of the profit to support capital generation and fund future growth, which translates into the bank's higher-than-average capital ratios.

-In terms of regulatory capital ratios, CRN reported a fully loaded Common Equity Tier 1 capital ratio of $16.4\%^3$ as of the end of June 2020.
-Our more conservative capital assessment relative to regulators' capital ratios is primarily explained by the more conservative risk weighting that we apply to the sovereign exposures (at 50% for Spain's sovereign bonds) compared with regulators' risk weighting of $0\%^4$ .
-The supervisory measures announced by the European Central Bank (ECB) give banks significant additional leeway to absorb asset-quality declines because capital requirements have been temporarily lowered.
+In terms of regulatory capital ratios, CRN reported a fully loaded Common Equity Tier 1 capital ratio of 17.7% as of year-end 2020.
+Our more conservative capital assessment relative to regulators' capital ratios is primarily explained by the more conservative risk weighting that we apply to the sovereign exposures (at 50% for Spain's sovereign bonds) compared with regulators' risk weighting of 0%.

-Exhibit 4 Evolution of CRN's capital
+Exhibit 4 CRN's capital levels have improved over recent years